mflatt/shplait/README.md

 The package is meant to be installed with the Racket package manager:

- * In recent versions of DrRacket, choose "Install Package.." from the "File" menu, and enter
+ * In recent versions of DrRacket, choose "Install Package..." from the "File" menu, and enter

    ```